 Formatting Requirements for Draft Standard and Amendments

 The draft shall be provided in the current IEEE electronic format (see 4.0 of [other4]).
 At a minimum this shall be completed prior to the Standards Association ballot.
-However it is preferable that the draft be maintained in this format for its entire life.
+However, it is preferable that the draft be maintained in this format for its entire life.

 WG ballot voting rules